 There are 3 main types of dining plans, each with different perks.
 The information below is per person per night (except for the refillable mug which is per person but each mug is used throughout the duration of your stay).

 |Name||Counter Service credits||Table Service credits||Snack credits||Refillable mug included? (free refills, to be refilled at any resort)||Adult Price after June 17, 2013 (ages 10+)||Child Price after June 17, 2013 (ages 3-9)|

 |Deluxe Dining Plan||<-- 3 credits to be used for either of these -->||2||Yes||$102.94||$28|

 How to use your credits

-Although your credits are per night of your stay, you can use them whenever you’d like until they run out.
-For instance, you may have the regular dining plan which gives you 1 Table Service credit and 1 Counter Service per day.
-You could decide to use 2 Table Service credits one day and 2 Counter Service credits the next.
+Although the number of credits you get are based on how many nights you stay, you can use them whenever you’d like until they run out.
+For instance, you may have the regular dining plan which gives you 1 Table Service credit and 1 Quick Service per day.
+You could decide to use 2 Table Service credits one day and 2 Quick Service credits the next.
 You could use all of your credits in one day.
 It’s up to you.

 Disney Dining Plan vs. paying out of pocket